LesFerch/WinSetView/README.md

 **Folder path**: Full path to the folder.
 Example: C:\Movies\Ghibli\
 **Folder**: Folder name followed by preceding path.
 Example: Ghibli (C:\Movies)\
 **Path**: Full path to the file.
 Example: C:\Movies\Ghibli\Ponyo.mkv

+## Name and Path Column Widths
+The first number sets the width of the name column (first column) in Details view.
+The second number Sets the width of any path columns enabled in Details view.\
+The value is specified in ems.
+1 em ≈ 1 char\
+Em size is relative to screen scaling.
+For example (at 96 dpi):\
+1 em at 100% = 8 pixels\
+1 em at 125% = 10 pixels\
+1 em at 150% = 12 pixels\
+Explorer uses ems internally for all its default column widths.
+This keeps the amount of text displayed in each column constant as screen scaling is changed.

 ## Set views for "This PC" and "Network"